atamano/graphql-resolver-optimization/README.md

 # Graphql Resolver Optimization

-This is a repository example of resolvers optimization in GraphQL to avoid overfetching.
+Purpose of this repository is to provide an example of resolvers optimization in GraphQL to avoid overfetching.

+- Usage of "field resolvers" allowing resolvers to fetch only what is necessary
+- Implementation of the facebook dataloder library to cope with the N+1 problem

 ## Setup